garrandall/popular-music-data/tracks/some-things-you-never-get-used-to-diana-ross-the-supremes.md

 I've gotten used to not listenin' for familiar sounds You use to make
 Now i'm trying to get out of the habit
-Of calling your name first thing when i awake.
+Of calling your name first thing when I awake.
-Look a-here!
+Look here!
 It's like a child's first steps
 I had to learn to walk all, all over again
 Cause you were always there
-If i should fall
+If I should fall
-And now there's nobody else that i can call
+And now there's nobody else that I can call
 It's like wanting you
 And not having you
 I'll never get used to!
-(Music interlude)
-Bridge:

 Lost in a crowd
-I think i caught a glimpse of you...
+I think I caught a glimpse of you...
-Blindly i rushed
+Blindly I rushed
 To touch your head, huh!
 To discover...
 It's my mind playing tricks on me again!
 (Tricks on me again)
 Some things you never get used to!
-Sometimes i think my heartaches come to an end
+Sometimes I think my heartaches come to an end
 And then something brings them all back again
 Like wanting you
 And not having you